TanukiSharp/ItchyPassword/README.md

 ## How it looks like

-First, let me give you an overview of ItchyPassword.
+First, let me give you an overview of [ItchyPassword].

 When you run it, it should look like this: